eliasdorneles/code-igniter-cas-library/README.md

 Code Igniter CAS Library
 ========================

+## Attention: No longer maintained!
+Please reach out if you're interested in maintaining this library

 This CodeIgniter library wraps around [phpCAS][1] (the official [CAS](http://en.wikipedia.org/wiki/Central_Authentication_Service) client from [Jasig](http://www.jasig.org)) to simplify use and configuration in a [CodeIgniter](http://www.codeigniter.com/) app.

 Installing manually